 External auditory canal cholesteatomas are an uncommon locations for cholesteatomas, which are usually in the middle ear or petrous apex.
 When they occur lateral to the tympanic membrane, they are referred to as external auditory canal cholesteatomas.

-Exostosis of the external auditory canal (also known as Surfer's ear), is an abnormal bone growth within the ear canal.
-It is brought about by exposure to cold wind and water combined, producing a super-cooling of the ear canal.
+Exostosis of the external auditory canal (also known as surfer's ear), is a benign bony overgrowth of the bony external auditory canal brought about by exposure to cold wind and water combined.

 External auditory canal osteoma is a rare focal pedunculated bony overgrowth of the osseous external auditory canal.